algomo/knowledge-base/docs/docs/data-sources/Notion.md

-Allow your bot to access data from your Notion documentation with Notion data sources.
+Allow your chatbot to access data from your Notion documentation with Notion data sources.
 This will create a snapshot of your Notion pages and save them within Algomo.

 ### Prerequisites